apache/nuttx/Documentation/platforms/risc-v/rv32m1/boards/rv32m1-vega/README.txt

 To program RV32M1, openocd from OPEN ISA and an external jtag adapter are pre- requisite.
 There are 2 tested jtag adapters: Segger Jlink EDU mini and SiPEED USB Jtag Adapter.
-The Segger Jlink EDU mini can connect J55 header on RV32M1-VEGA board directly while SiPEED USB Jtag Adpater has to co-operate with an Adapter board to setup wires connection.
+The Segger Jlink EDU mini can connect J55 header on RV32M1-VEGA board directly while SiPEED USB Jtag Adapter has to co-operate with an Adapter board to setup wires connection.
-Compared to Segger Jlink EDU Mini Adapter, SiPEED USB Jtag Adpater is cheaper but not inferior.
+Compared to Segger Jlink EDU Mini Adapter, SiPEED USB Jtag Adapter is cheaper but not inferior.

 With SiPEED USB Jtag Adapter, some patches must be applied to rv32m1_ri5cy.cfg: